sassoftware/sas-container-recipes/README.md

 ### Run the Container

-After the container is built, the instructions for running the container will be printed at the end of the build.sh output.
+After the container image is built, the instructions for running the container will be printed at the end of the build.sh output.

 ```
  docker run --detach --rm --hostname sas-viya-programming \